-- Anonymous: Read-only access.
-This account cannot be removed, but privileges can be disabled. - Read Only: Data collection is unrestricted.
+- None: Disable a user account. - Read Only: Data collection is unrestricted.
 Clock and writable variables cannot be changed.
 Programs cannot be viewed, stopped, deleted, or retrieved. - Read/Write: Data collection is unrestricted.
 Clock and writable variables can be changed.
 Programs cannot be viewed, stopped, deleted, or retrieved. - All (Administrator): Data collection is unrestricted.
-Clock, writable variables, and settings can be changed.
+Clock, writable variables and settings can be changed.
 Programs can be viewed, stopped, deleted, and retrieved.
 Hidden tables can be viewed.
 Files, including programs can be sent to the data logger.